cmhughes/latexindent.pl/readme.txt

 *+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+

-FOR COMPLETE DETAILS, PLEASE SEE MANUAL.pdf
+FOR COMPLETE DETAILS, PLEASE SEE documentatino/manual.pdf

 *+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+*+